JoshCork/hound/ClassroomMaterial/JavascriptDesignPatterns/reflections.md

 # JavaScript Design Patterns

+## 4/21/2015
+Finished moving kittenClick over to MVO.
+I had some trouble deciding where to put my functions.
+For instance the function that gets the Reddit data - is that part of the model (only for storing data and returning it when called), or part of the Octopus - responsible for calling out to the API.
+In the end I put it in the model function and pull it on Init.

+I wanted to add the data to local storage and because of that I had to make some modifications to that to make it work well.
+I had to add a function that checks to see if every item stored in the data object was a new item or an item I had already pulled from reddit.
+If it is something that I already have I disregard it.

+I'm not sure on the efficiency of what i'm doing as it seems like i'm reading and writing the local storage constantly.

+Aside from makeing those modifications this exercise wasn't terribly difficult.

 ## 4/20/2015
 Working but have some bugs see notes on most recent commit.

 ## 4/17/2015
 Working: Cat Clicker Premium